gavindi/network-share-automount/README.md

 The extension includes custom SVG icons that provide visual feedback:
 - **🟢 Connected state**: Green indicator when all enabled network shares are mounted
 - **🔴 Mounting/Disconnected state**: Red indicator during mounting or when shares are disconnected
+- **🎨 UI Integration**: Custom connected icon appears in preferences About page for consistent branding

 Icons are automatically copied during installation.
 If custom icons are missing, the extension gracefully falls back to standard GNOME icons.